-Genes are powerful influencers both in determining how we look as individuals and possibly even health predispositions for families across generations.
+Genes are a powerful influence both in determining how we look as individuals and possibly even health predispositions for families across generations.
 You no longer have to wonder why Johnny has blue eyes, all the Smiths have curly hair, or how the Jones kids got so tall-now you know!
 Just remember, although physical traits can indicate a family relationship, some kids with the same parents may still look completely different from the other children.
 It’s kind of like a genetic lottery, and yet more proof that ‘looks aren’t everything!’

 Do you think we’re mostly products of genetics, environment, or a combination of both?
 Let us know in the comments below.

 Follow us on Facebook and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 9 AM to 6 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.

 “Six Things Everyone Should Know About Genetics | ASHG.”
 ASHG Twitter.
 The American Society of Human Genetics, n.d.
 Web.
 27 Oct.
 2015.

 “Genetics and Social Science.”
 How Is Genetic Information Transmitted from One Generation to the Next?
 Genetics and Social Science, n.d.
 Web.
 27 Oct.
 2015..

 “Inheritance of Traits by Offspring Follows Predictable Rules.”
 Nature.com.
 Nature Publishing Group, n.d.
 Web.
 27 Oct.
 2015.

 “What Is a Gene?”
 KidsHealth.
 Ed.
 Vivien L. Narcisa.
 The Nemours Foundation, 01 Mar.
 2014.
 Web.
 27 Oct.
 2015.